awsdocs/amazon-cognito-developer-guide/doc_source/developer-authenticated-identities.md

-# Developer Authenticated Identities \(Identity Pools\)<a name="developer-authenticated-identities"></a>
+# Developer authenticated identities \(identity pools\)<a name="developer-authenticated-identities"></a>

-Amazon Cognito supports developer authenticated identities, in addition to web identity federation through [Facebook \(Identity Pools\)](facebook.md), [Google \(Identity Pools\)](google.md), [Login with Amazon \(Identity Pools\)](amazon.md), and [Sign in with Apple \(Identity Pools\)](apple.md)\.
+Amazon Cognito supports developer authenticated identities, in addition to web identity federation through [Facebook \(identity pools\)](facebook.md), [Google \(identity pools\)](google.md), [Login with Amazon \(identity pools\)](amazon.md), and [Sign in with Apple \(identity pools\)](apple.md)\.
 With developer authenticated identities, you can register and authenticate users via your own existing authentication process, while still using Amazon Cognito to synchronize user data and access AWS resources\.
 Using developer authenticated identities involves interaction between the end user device, your backend for authentication, and Amazon Cognito\.
 For more details, please read our [blog](http://mobile.awsblog.com/post/Tx2FL1QAPDE0UAH/Understanding-Amazon-Cognito-Authentication-Part-2-Developer-Authenticated-Ident)\.

-## Understanding the Authentication Flow<a name="understanding-the-authentication-flow"></a>
+## Understanding the authentication flow<a name="understanding-the-authentication-flow"></a>

-For information on the developer authenticated identities authflow and how it differs from the external provider authflow, see [Identity Pools \(Federated Identities\) Authentication Flow](authentication-flow.md)\.
+For information on the developer authenticated identities authflow and how it differs from the external provider authflow, see [Identity pools \(federated identities\) authentication flow](authentication-flow.md)\.

-## Define a Developer Provider Name and Associate it with an Identity Pool<a name="associate-developer-provider"></a>
+## Define a developer provider name and associate it with an identity pool<a name="associate-developer-provider"></a>

 To use developer authenticated identities, you'll need an identity pool associated with your developer provider\.
 To do so, follow these steps: